save for your kids’ post-secondary education with an RESP

 What are some RESP options?

 There are a few different types of RESPs (including ones that allow people other than you, the parent, to contribute to) as well as a number of different investment options to choose from.
-We can help you decide what type of RESP is best based on your individual situation and can walk you through all of your investment options.
+We can help you decide what type of RESP is best and can walk you through all of your investment options, based on your individual situation.

 In addition to RESPs, the Government of Canada also has a number of educational grants as well as the Canada Learning Bond available to make saving for your child’s education a little bit easier.

-With the Canada Learning Bond (CLB), the Government of Canada actually puts money into your child’s RESPs, including $500 initially to help you start saving followed by an extra $100 a year up to the age 15.
+With the Canada Learning Bond (CLB), the Government of Canada actually puts money into your child’s RESPs, including $500 initially to help you start saving, followed by an extra $100 per year up to the age of 15.
 They will also give you an extra $25 to cover the cost of opening the RESP.
-There are some restrictions regarding who is eligible for the CLB but for those who don’t qualify, you still have the opportunity to get some help from the Government through the Canada Student Grants Program (CSGP).
-Through CSGP, there are grants available for a wide range of students including students from low and middle-income families, students with disabilities, students with dependents, and even part-time students.
-More information about these programs and how to register is available on the Canada Learning Bond website and the Canada Student Grants Program webpage.

-When you are ready, give us a call or stop by your local branch and we’d be happy to discuss the different options available to give you a head start on saving for your child’s future.
+Still have questions?
+When you’re ready, give us a call or stop by your local branch and we’d be happy to discuss the different options available to you.